Contribution to Uppsala’s runic research

 Runic research at Uppsala University has received a donation of USD 15,000 from Swedish-American Myrna G. Smith.
 Part of the gift is a new contribution to external funding for a chair in runology at Uppsala.
 Part is a contribution to Professor Henrik Williams’s research on runes.

 Swedish-American Myrna G. Smith is from Minnesota, but her roots lie in Skåne.
 She is a member of the board of the American Association for Runic Studies, an organisation in the United States founded to promote education and research on runes and runestones in the United States and Europe.
-Myrna Smith has worked for many years for the establishment of a chair in runology at Uppsala University, and has previously donated USD 1 million to this end.
+Myrna Smith has worked for many years for the establishment of a chair in runology at Uppsala University, and has previously bequeathed USD 1 million to this end.

 “Largely due to the work of distinguished runologist Professor Henrik Williams, and his colleagues, Uppsala University has become the worldwide leader in runic research.
 As a Swedish-American, I support this work so that runic research will continue to evolve and flourish well into the foreseeable future,” says Myrna G. Smith.